factor/factor/contrib/space-invaders/readme.txt

 1) The Escape key does not close the GUI.
 It does stop the CPU emulation process though.

-2) Closing the GUI using the 'X' does not stop the CPU emulation process.

-3) The best way of closing the window is by pressing Escape and then 'X' on the window.
+2) The best way of stopping if to just close the GUI window.

 For more information, contact the author, Chris Double, at chris.double@double.co.nz or from my weblog